dgroomes/hibernate-playground/caching/README.md

 How exactly does Hibernate hold onto data?
 When does Hibernate decide to re-fetch data?
 When does Hibernate decide to throw an exception because the data is too stale?
 I don't even know the right questions to ask.
 I just need to start exploring and understanding this topic.
 This is an example project that aims to shine a bright light on the behavior of Hibernate's caching behavior by supplying a top-down example Java program with SQL-statement logging.

+This example leans on logging to illuminate the going-ons of Hibernate's behavior.
+Please be diligent and patient as you read the logs.
+Our eyes often glaze over when looking at the overwhelming wall of framework logs.
+Especially as your usage of Hibernate extends into features like HQL, the Criteria API and other things, the logs become obtuse.
+But, if you can be patient, you will be rewarded with a deeper understanding of how Hibernate works.

 ## Instructions